operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

   resourceNames: [<cluster-extension-name>]
 ```

 6) The ClusterExtension installer will need permissions to create clusterroles for your ClusterExtension.
+ClusterExtensions are cluster-scoped permissions and in order to update the ClusterExtension finalizer we should add the below snippet to our ClusterRole.
+This was defined in the ClusterServiceVersion in the example ` #2, Cluster-scoped resource`.

 ```yaml
 - apiGroups: [rbac.authorization.k8s.io]